Abdox86/BareMetal_STM32F10xx/README.md

              /*link the objects files*/
               arm-none-eabi-gcc Startup.o STM32F10xx_VT.o main.o -mcpu=cortex-m3 -mthumb -Wall --specs=nosys.specs -nostdlib -lgcc -T./STM32F10xx_LNKR.ld -o main.elf

-        The only problem with these commands they need to be run repeatedlly , (and one fact about programmers , we don't like repeating ) so a simple makefile is written to ease this , and actually to do more , like dynamic linking and auto directories.
+        The only problem with these commands they need to be run repeatedlly everytime we make changes, (and one fact about programmers , we don't like repeating ), so a simple makefile is written to ease this, and actually to do more, like dynamic linking and auto directories.
-        * (I wish if I could cover more about make , but there others did that , so check /docs , and run google search you will be fine).
+        * (I wish if I could cover more about make, but there's plenty of suits did that, so check /docs , and run google search you will be fine).

         Finally if you followed and survived so far, hit make commant in the terminal (and make sure that your terminal oprating at the same directory of the files), then gongurates you have built your first C file from scratch !!